 Looking at data in Microsoft Excel

-The first thing many people do, as soon as they export their data, is open it in Microsoft Excel.
+By default, SurveyCTO exports data into .csv files, in a comma-separated-value format supported by just about any spreadsheet, database, or statistical analysis software.
+Since this is the default setting, many people export to .csv and then attempt to open it in Microsoft Excel.
 You can certainly review, clean, or even analyze your data in Excel.
 However, please note the following:

 If you double-click on a .csv file, most systems will default to opening the file in Excel.
 In this case, Excel will import the .csv file based on a series of assumptions, most of which will not alter your data.
 But it will assume that the characters in the file are Windows or Mac characters as opposed to Unicode characters, so it will mess up accents or foreign scripts.